 Workshop size is limited to 16 students.

-- Read, comprehend and write a range of texts in English within a variety of contexts.
+- Reading and writing - a student must be able to read, comprehend and write a range of texts within a variety of contexts.

-- Use and respond to spoken language including some unfamiliar material within a variety of contexts.
+- Oral communication - a student must be able to use and respond to spoken language including some unfamiliar material within a variety of contexts.

-To view the Terms and Conditions of Enrolment – CLICK HERE
+To view the Terms and Conditions of Enrolment for Professional Development Workshops – CLICK HERE

 INTERESTED IN THIS WORKSHOP ?